NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 Project #3: 'A simulator for the humerus and ulna articular surfaces' Postponed for reevaluation.

-Bonus project: (!)
+(Bonus) Project #4:
 Slicer has proven to be very useful for "voxel printing" anatomical models, which is a 3D-printing technique that can provide very realistic results - 3D in full color, transparency, various degrees of elasticity - and that does not require segmentation, nor the creation of an STL file.
 Other multi-color 3D-printing techniques require one STL per color, and the colors are therefore "solid".

-Slicer can perfom the required 3D interpolation and slicing that is required for this technique.
+Slicer can effortlessly perfom the required 3D interpolation and slicing that is required for this technique.

 ## Illustrations
 The following are real 3d-printed anatomical models - not renders - using 'voxel printing'